 I love Asian flavors.
 One of my favorites is hoisin sauce, which is also known as Peking sauce because it’s used in making Peking duck.
-Luckily for me, the kids love it too, so I use it often when I want to add a little kick to chicken or vegetables.
+Luckily for me, the kids love it too, so I use it often when I want to add a little kick to a chicken recipe or spruce up some vegetables.

 The glaze is one of my own creation and stems partly from my mothers Chicken Diable recipe (…Which it seems I have never posted… I have to correct that!)
-The glaze is a simple mix of Asian flavors that I love.
-For this round I kept the spices minimal, but if I’m making this for myself, I usually add a good dash of hot red pepper flakes as well.
+The glaze is a simple mix of Honey and Hoisin, which comes together in a beautiful pairing of tangy, spicy and sweet all at once.
+For this round I kept the spices minimal, but if I’m making this for myself, I usually add a good dash of hot red pepper flakes or chili-garlic sauce as well.

 The big question for me was what to serve with the chicken.
 After a bit of searching, I found a recipe for sesame mashed potatoes that seemed like they would be the perfect foil for the chicken.